Difficult

 Steps:

-• Bring the milk to the boil.
-Add the coarsely ground, unsalted grilled corn, cover with a lid and infuse for 15 minutes.
+- Bring the milk to a boil.
+Add the coarsely ground unsalted grilled corn, cover with a lid and infuse for 15 minutes.

-• Add the sugar and heat the mixture again.
-Gradually combine the hot mixture with the partially melted JIVARA 40% chocolate, taking care to form a smooth emulsion.
+- Add the sugar and heat the mixture again.
+Gradually combine the hot mixture with the partially melted JIVARA 40% chocolate, taking care to create a smooth emulsion.

-• Immediately mix to make a perfect emulsion.
+- Immediately blend to create a perfect emulsion.

-• Add the cold whipping cream.
-Mix again.
+- Add the cold whipping cream and mix again.

 2. Caraïbe 66% & avocado soft sponge cake